Check out our Sean Connery photo gallery.

 [Please note that we are recovering from a bad database backup and some of our bio entries might be a bit stale.
 We are baking up a fresh batch as soon as possible.]

 Connery did repertory stage, TV and film work in the 1950s but really hit the public eye in a big way when he was chosen to play Ian Fleming’s superspy James Bond in Dr. No in 1962.
 He would play the character seven times over the years.
-He played the character with a perfect blend of strength and wit that easily makes him the favorite Bond of many fans.
+He played the character with a perfect blend of strength and wit that easily made him the favorite Bond of many fans.

 Sean followed that Bond flick with Highlander and The Name of the Rose but he landed firmly back on the A-list when he won an Oscar® for his performance as the Irish cop in Brian De Palma’s The Untouchables.
 From there he appeared as Harrison Ford’s father in Steven Spielberg’s third Indiana Jones film, Indiana Jones and the Last Crusade.